The Parisi formula for mixed $p$-spin models: Introduction and main result

-\section{Introduction and main result.}
+\section{Introduction and main result}

-The formula for the free energy in the Sherrington-Kirkpatrick model \cite{SK} was famously discovered by G. Parisi in \cite{Parisi79}, \cite{Parisi} using the approach that combined a replica trick with a very special choice of the replica matrix.
-It was later understood in \cite{M1}, \cite{M2} that the special form of the replica matrix conjectured by Parisi corresponded to a number of physical properties of the Gibbs measure of the model, one of them being the ultrametricity of its support.
-The Parisi formula for the free energy in the Sherrington-Kirkpatrick and mixed $p$-spin models was proved by M. Talagrand in \cite{T-P} following the discovery of the replica symmetry breaking interpolation scheme by F. Guerra in \cite{Guerra}.
-However, for technical reasons only the case of $p$-spin interactions for even $p\geq 2$ was considered.
-Using the main result in \cite{PU} which yields that under a small perturbation of the Hamiltonian the support of the Gibbs measure in these models is indeed asymptotically ultrametric, we prove the Parisi formula for general mixed $p$-spin models that include odd $p$-spin interactions as well.
-Let $N\geq 1$.
-Let us consider Gaussian processes $H_{N,p}(\vsi)$ for $p\geq 1$ indexed by $\vsi\in\Sigma_N = \{-1,+1\}^N$, called pure $p$-spin Hamiltonians,
+The formula for the free energy in the Sherrington--Kirkpatrick model \cite{SK} was famously discovered by G. Parisi in~\cite{Parisi79,Parisi} using the approach that combined a replica trick with a very special choice of the replica matrix.
+It was later understood in \cite {M1,M2} that the special form of the replica matrix conjectured by Parisi corresponded to a number of physical properties of the Gibbs measure of the model, one of them being the ultrametricity of its support.
+The Parisi formula for the free energy in the Sherrington--Kirkpatrick and mixed $p$-spin models was proved by M. Talagrand in \cite{T-P} following the discovery of the replica symmetry breaking interpolation scheme by F. Guerra in \cite{Guerra}.
+However, for technical reasons only the case of $p$-spin interactions for even $p\geq2$ was considered.
+Using the main result in \cite{PU}, which yields that under a small perturbation of the Hamiltonian the support of the Gibbs measure in these models is indeed asymptotically ultrametric, we prove the Parisi formula for general mixed $p$-spin models that include odd $p$-spin interactions as well.